Advertiser Disclosure

 Paid Instant Status Pass With Challenge

 American Airlines does not offer a complimentary status match or challenge.
-You will be required to pay a fee upfront for the combination of having status during the challenge.
+You are required to pay an upfront fee for the combination of having status during the challenge.

 You do not need to have current elite status with another airline to purchase an American Airlines Instant Status Pass challenge.

-Challenge requirements are divided into 4-month periods with Loyalty Point earning requirements for each period in order to keep status.
-Requirements will differ by granted status.
-Once 3 phases of the Instant Status Pass challenge are completed, your status will be extended through the status year following the year you registered.
+Challenge requirements are divided into 4-month periods, with Loyalty Point-earning requirements for each period to keep status.
+Requirements differ by granted status.
+Once the 3 phases of the Instant Status Pass challenge are completed, your status will be extended through the status year following the year you registered.

-It’s a bit complicated but we’ve spelled it all out for you in our article on how to status match with American Airlines.
+It’s a bit complicated, but we’ve spelled it all out in our article on how to status match with American Airlines.

 How To Submit a Request

-To request a status challenge with American Airlines, we recommend calling AAdvantage customer service at 800-882-8880.
-You can also check to see if the offer is available in your American AAdvantage mobile app.
+To request a status challenge with American Airlines, you can apply here or call AAdvantage customer service at 800-882-8880.
+You can also check if the offer is available in your American AAdvantage mobile app.

 Hot Tip:

-World of Hyatt elite members should link their accounts with their American AAdvantage accounts to earn bonus points and miles.
-World of Hyatt members may also receive offers that, in the past, have included a special status match/challenge with American Airlines.
+World of Hyatt elite members can link their accounts with their American AAdvantage accounts to earn bonus points and miles.
+World of Hyatt members may also receive offers that, in the past, have included a special status match or challenge with American Airlines.
 Here’s how to link your Hyatt and American Airlines accounts.

 Cathay Pacific